Text Analytics Forum 2018 Schedule

 • With the recently published book, Deep Text: Using Text Analytics to Overcome Information Overload, Get Real Value from Social Media, and Add Big(ger) Text to Big Data as a guide, author Tom Reamy provides an extensive overview of the whole field of text analytics: What is text analytics, how to get started, developing best practices, latest applications, and building an enterprise text analytics platform.
 The talk ends with a look at current and future trends that promise to dramatically enhance our ability to utilize text with new techniques and applications.

-Tom Reamy, Chief Knowledge Architect & Founder, KAPS Group, LLC, USA
+Tom Reamy, Chief Knowledge Architect & Founder, KAPS Group

 11:45 a.m. - 12:30 p.m.